trydave/Mentor4Nepal/README.md

 - https://www.elsevier.com/connect/8-reasons-i-rejected-your-article </br>

 Few mini-project ideas:
-- Counting tree crowns and monitoring their health status using high resolution satellite/UAV imagery in Kathmandu
 - Encroachment of forest/river by human activities: spatio-temporal quantification over years
 - Socio-economic/environmental components and their distribution in Nepalese cities
 - Understanding climate change perception and adaptation by stakeholders in Terai